 If you’re curious as to what types of fraud are most common today, the answer might surprise you.
 Listen in as Byrd shares the two kinds of fraud he sees most often.

-For more resources on how to identify, prevent, and report financial fraud, visit regions.com.
+Find more resources on how to identify, prevent, and report financial fraud on regions.com.

 The information presented is general in nature and should not be considered, legal, accounting or tax advice.
 Regions reminds its customers that they should be vigilant about fraud and security and that they are responsible for taking action to protect their computer systems.
 Fraud prevention requires a continuous review of your policies and practices, as the threat evolves daily.
 There is no guarantee that all fraudulent transactions will be prevented or that related financial losses will not occur.
 Visit regions.com/STOPFRAUD, or speak with your Banker for further information on how you can help prevent fraud.